 You can find the Micans philodendron variety growing in tropical regions.
 It is native to North and Central American countries like the Caribbeans.

-A member of the Araceae family.
-This plant species is considered to be toxic to both people and pets.
-So be cautious when dealing with them.
+A member of the Araceae family, this plant species is considered to be toxic to both people and pets.
+So caution is required.
+It is recommended that you wear protective gloves before handling the plant.

 This remarkable vine plant does well in areas with partial sunlight.
 But make sure the light provided to the philodendron hederaceum micans is bright.
 Too little lighting would cause stunted growth and overall poor leaf formation.